harp-tech/protocol/Device.md

     0      :d0, after bit1  , 8
 ```

-* **RST_DEF [Bit 0]:** If set to 1, the device resets and, reboots with all the registers, both `Common` and `Application`, with the default values.
-EEPROM will be erased, and the default values will be restored as the permanent boot option.
-This bit is always read as 0.
+* **RST_DEF [Bit 0]:** If this bit is set, the device MUST reset and reboot with all core and application registers set to their default values.
+Any available non-volatile memory MUST be erased and all device default values MUST be restored as the permanent boot option.
+When sending a response to a `Read` command, the device MUST set this bit to 0 in the response payload.

-* **RST_EE [Bit 1]:** If set to 1, the device resets and reboots with all the registers, both `Common` and `Applicatin` registers, with the values saved on the non-volatile memory, usually an EEPROM.
-The EEPROM values will remain the permanent boot option.
-This bit is always read as 0.
+* **RST_EE [Bit 1]:** If this bit is set and non-volatile memory is available, the device MUST reset and reboot with all core and application registers set to the values saved in persistent storage, usually an EEPROM.
+Any currently stored values MUST remain the permanent boot option.
+If this bit is set and non-volatile memory is not available, the device MUST respond with an `Error` message.
+When sending a response to a `Read` command, the device MUST clear this bit in the response payload.

-* **SAVE [Bit 3]:** If set to 1, the device will save all the non-volatile registers (both `Common` and `Application`) to the internal non-volatile memory, and reboot.
-The non-volatile memory should be the permanent boot option.
+* **SAVE [Bit 3]:** If this bit is set and non-volatile memory is available, the device MUST save any non-volatile core and application registers to persistent storage, and reboot.
+The non-volatile memory should be configured as the permanent boot option.
+If this bit is set and non-volatile memory is not available, the device MUST respond with an `Error` message.
+When sending a response to a `Read` command, the device MUST clear this bit in the response payload.

-* **NAME_TO_DEFAULT [Bit 4]:** If set to 1, the device will reboot with the default name.
-This bit is always read as 0.
+* **NAME_TO_DEFAULT [Bit 4]:** If this bit is set, the device MUST reboot and restore the value of `R_DEVICE_NAME` to its default value.
+When sending a response to a `Read` command, the device MUST clear this bit in the response payload.

-* **BOOT_DEF [Bit 6]:** A read-only state bit that indicates whether the device booted with the default register values or not.

-* **BOOT_EE [Bit 7]:** A read-only state bit that indicates whether the device booted with the register values saved on the EEPROM or not.

-The implementation of this register is optional.
+* **BOOT_DEF [Bit 6]:** When sending a response to a `Read` command, the device MUST set this bit if the device booted with its default register values.
+If non-volatile memory is not available, the device MUST always set this bit when sending a response to a `Read` command.
+This bit is read-only state, so if this bit is set on a command message, the device MUST respond with an `Error` message.

+* **BOOT_EE [Bit 7]:** When sending a response to a `Read` command, the device MUST set this bit if the device booted with register values recovered from persistent storage.
+If non-volatile memory is not available, the device MUST always clear this bit when sending a response to a `Read` command.
+This bit is read-only state, so if this bit is set on a command message, the device MUST respond with an `Error` message.

-> **Note**
+> [!IMPORTANT]
 >
-> To avoid unexpected behaviors, only one bit at a time should be written to register `R_RESET_DEV`.
+> To avoid unexpected behavior, the host SHOULD set only one bit at a time when sending commands to `R_RESET_DEV`.

 ### **`R_DEVICE_NAME` (25 Bytes) – Device's name**

 Address: `012`

-An array of 25 bytes that should contain the device name.
-The last, and unused, bytes must be equal to `0` (Zero).
+An array of 25 bytes specifying a human-readable device name.
+Any unused bytes MUST be set to `0` (Zero).
 This register is non-volatile.
-The device will reset if this register is written to.
+If a `Write` command to this register is received and non-volatile memory is available, the device MUST reset and save the new register value to persistent storage.
+Otherwise, if non-volatile memory is not available, the device MUST respond to any `Write` commands with the default register value.

-The default value of this register, if not implemented, is `0` (Zero).
+This register is optional.
+If not implemented, the default value of this register MUST be `0` (Zero).

 ### **`R_SERIAL_NUMBER` (U16) – Device's serial number**